openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

 Page Table Walker is implemented as a finite state machine.
 It listens to shared TLB for incoming translation requests.
 If there is a shared TLB miss, it saves the virtual address and starts the page table walk.
 Page table walker transition between 7 states in CVA6.

 * **IDLE:** The initial state where the PTW is awaiting a trigger, often a Shared TLB miss, to initiate a memory access request.
+In the case of the Hypervisor extension, the stage to which the translation belongs is determined by the enable_translation_i and en_ld_st_translation_i signals.
+There are 3 possible stages: G_INTERMED_STAGE, G_FINAL_STAGE and S_STAGE.
+When Hypervisor is not enabled PTW is always in S_STAGE.
 * **WAIT_GRANT:** Request memory access and wait for data grant
 * **PTE_LOOKUP:** Once granted access, the PTW examines the valid Page Table Entry (PTE), checking attributes to determine the appropriate course of action.
+Depending on the STAGE determined in the previous state, pptr and other atributes are updated accordingly.
-* **PROPOGATE_ERROR:** If the PTE is invalid, this state handles the propagation of an error, often leading to a page-fault exception due to non-compliance with access conditions
+* **PROPOGATE_ERROR:** If the PTE is invalid, this state handles the propagation of an error, often leading to a page-fault exception due to non-compliance with access conditions.
 * **PROPOGATE_ACCESS_ERROR:** Propagate access fault if access is not allowed from a PMP perspective
 * **WAIT_RVALID:** After processing a PTE, the PTW waits for a valid data signal, indicating that relevant data is ready for further processing.
 * **LATENCY:** Introduces a delay to account for synchronization or timing requirements between states.